approximateinference/approximateinference/src/contents/call.md

 **Dual submission policy:** Submitted manuscripts should not have been previously published in the proceedings of a conference or in a journal, nor should they be under consideration for publication at another conference or journal at any point during the AABI review process.
 Extended abstracts and/or preprints (such as arXiv) in non-archival venues will not be considered concurrent submissions.

-To submit proceedings track papers, please use the OpenReview submission link (coming soon).
+To submit proceedings track papers, please use the [OpenReview submission link](https://openreview.net/group?id=approximateinference.org/AABI/2025/Proceedings_Track).

 ### Workshop Track